Aspelta

 Aspelta was a ruler of the kingdom of Kush (c.
 600 – c.
 580 BCE).
 More is known about him and his reign than most of the rulers of Kush.
 He left several stelae carved with accounts of his reign.

 Family

 Aspelta was the son of Senkamanisken and Queen Nasalsa.
 Aspelta was the brother and successor of Anlamani.
 The King is thought to have had several wives, including Henuttakhebit (buried in pyramid Nuri 28), Meqemale (buried in pyramid Nuri 40), Asata (buried in pyramid Nuri 42), Artaha (buried in pyramid Nuri 58). he may have also been married to his sister Madiqen.

-Aspelta used titles based on those of the Egyptian Pharaohs.